thruthesky/firelibrary/README.md

    They have unsubscribe options.
  * Other users ( who are not chatting ) can subscribe/unsubscribe that post for updating new chat. and get immediate notifications. ( delaying push notificatio delivery is not an easy work. no good for function and cron. )

-* When a open is 24 hours old, then the design of the post become a normal post view unless the author set it `statusLiveChat` to `continue`
+* When a post is older than `liveChatTimeout`, then `live chat` stops. and the design of the post become a normal post view unless the author set `liveChatExpires` to until when the `live chat` continues. it's a date/time.

-* When the author of post set `statusLiveChat` to `close`, then the design becomes a normal post until `statusLiveChat` become `continue`.
+     * by default it may be `undefined`.
+     * If author choose, to continue `live chat`,
+     *  then extend expiration for 30 days.
+     *  and author can change the expiration date by 30 days, 60 days, 6month, 1year.

 # Sample Apps for FireLibrary